 fbpx

 Parkinson’s disease is a neurodegenerative disorder that affects the movement of a person.
 It is caused by the degeneration and death of dopamine-producing neurons in a part of the brain called the substantia nigra.
-Parkinson’s disease is a chronic and progressive condition, and currently uncurable.
-There are treatments available that can help manage symptoms and improve quality of life.
+Parkinson’s disease is a chronic and progressive condition that is currently incurable.
+However, treatments are available that manage symptoms and improve the quality of life.

 Zebrafish As A Parkinson's Model

-Zebrafish has emerged as a powerful model for Parkinson’s disease research.
-This is because they share many similarities with humans, including a similar nervous system and genetic makeup.
+In Parkinson’s disease research, zebrafish have proven to be an invaluable animal model due to their remarkable similarities to humans, including a similar nervous system and genetic makeup.
 Zebrafish are often used in Parkinson’s research in the following ways:

 • Modeling Parkinson’s disease using genetically modified or chemically-treated zebrafish mutants to study the mechanisms underlying Parkinson’s disease and to test potential treatments.